Squale Medium Diver 36mm Q

 When Von Büren retired, the business was handed over to the Maggi family, who still operate it today.

 We treasure a close relationship with the Squale brand.
 Sometimes this leads to special opportunities.
 Like the time we were invited to browse the rich archives (meaning vaults) of the brand.
 We stumbled upon a small batch of diving watches from the 1980s, new old stock.
 We jumped on the opportunity and bought the entire batch.
 So these beautiful mid-size divers are only available through Amsterdam Watch Company.
 A Swiss quartz movement is housed in a slim 36mm case.
 Being slimmer than the famous 1521 and Matic models, these cases still provide an impressive 20 ATM or 200 meters of water resistance.
 The long hour markers feature Tritium lume and the dial is graced by Squale’s old logo.
-These rare, classical divers come with the original box and warranty.

 Availability: In stock